jawslouis/MakePlacePlugin/README.md

 ###

 ## FAQ
+### Help!
+I can't get the plugin to work.
+Create a github issue or post on the [discord channel](https://discord.gg/YuvcPzCuhq) for help with troubleshooting.

+### Can I use this to copy layouts from other houses?
+No. You can only load layouts when in furniture layout mode, in your own house.

+### Is it safe to use the plugin?
+Since all third-party plugins are not in line with the game's terms of service, there is always an inherent risk.
+The plugin's automated furniture placement may also be detectable by the server since there is a very short interval between placing each furniture.
+(If there is enough demand, I can include an option to customize the time interval between each furniture placement.)

+That said, I believe that the risks are low since SE focuses more on ToS violations that upset the game-balance (e.g. RMT).
+You can also reduce your risk by keeping a low profile and not mentioning the use of the plugin within the game.

 ### How do I update the plugin?
 When an update is available, simply return to the plugins window and click on the "Update Plugins" button.

-### Can I use this to copy layouts from other houses?
-No. You can only load layouts when in furniture layout mode, in your own house.
+### Why does the plugin look similar to HousingPos?
+This plugin builds upon the foundation laid by 3 other great plugins: [HousingPos](https://github.com/Bluefissure/HousingPos), [BDTH](https://github.com/LeonBlade/BDTHPlugin) and [HouseMate](https://github.com/lmcintyre/Housemate).
+I did additional reverse-engineering work to figure out how to automate the saving of furniture positions.

 ## Donate
-If you enjoy my work and wish to support me, you can use the below links.
-Every bit helps!
+Thank you for using the plugin.
+If you enjoy my work and wish to support me, you can use the below links:

 Ko-fi: [https://ko-fi.com/jawslouis](https://ko-fi.com/jawslouis)